22388o/brollup/src/txo/readme.md

 | Self 👨‍💻                | Virtual | `Self`                                                    |
 | Operator 🏭            | Virtual | `Operator`                                                |

-The Bitcoin Virtual Machine advances the rollup state by chaining Pool Transactions at regular intervals.
-Three output types—VTXO Projector, Connector Projector, and Payload—and optionally one or more Bare Connectors are contained in the Pool Transaction.
+The `Bitcoin Virtual Machine` advances the rollup state by chaining `Pool Transactions` at regular intervals.
+Three output types—`VTXO Projector`, `Connector Projector`, and `Payload`—and optionally one or more `Bare Connectors` are contained in the `Pool Transaction`.

                                                                              ⋰
                                                                            ⋰  ┌────────────────┐   ┌────────────────┐